 The details of these processes are described below.

 Each catalog deployment has a number of entity providers installed.
-They are responsible for fetching data from external authoritative sources in any way that they see fit, to translate those into entity objects, and to notify the database when those entities are added or removed.
+They are responsible for fetching data from external authoritative sources in any way that they see fit, translating those into entity objects, and notifying the database when those entities are added or removed.
 These are the unprocessed entities that will be subject to later processing (see below), and they form the very basis of existence for entities.
 If there were no entity providers, no entities would ever enter the system.